Guadalsistema/go-compose-sql/README.md

 Transform Go structs into simple SQL queries.

 This project uses [github.com/kisielk/sqlstruct](https://pkg.go.dev/github.com/kisielk/sqlstruct) to map struct fields to database columns when executing queries.

+## Future plans
+ - Add offset
+ - Cpnfigure the name to table translations (Take in account the posibilityfor define a interface with methods)